Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 [OpenSoundscape](http://opensoundscape.org/en/latest/) framework: Corresponding library used for coding CNN models to analyse bio-acoustic data.

-[Pytorch](https://pytorch.org/) framework: Classes and sub-modules of torch.nn module used for writing autoencoder.
+[Pytorch](https://pytorch.org/) framework: Classes and sub-modules of torch.nn module used for writing variational autoencoder.

 <a name="exsum"></a>